Doctor of Acupuncture and Chinese Medicine

 Dr. Leininger a survivor of Chronic Lyme disease, following years of antibiotic treatment (including nine months of intravenous antibiotics), he was declared Lyme free.
 However, in spite of his doctors’ efforts, he was left with disabling arthritis, fibromyalgia, chronic fatigue syndrome, and many other ailments.
 He was told he would need to learn to live with the pain and train for a new vocation.
 Devastated by this suggestion, and in an effort to regain his own mobility, his journey into Chinese medicine began.
 During the process of healing, he realized that he was being called to serve more than just himself.

-His office has hosted interns from IU School of Medicine, ISU School of Nursing, Harrison College, and Ivy Tech Community College.
+His office has hosted interns from ISU School of Medicine, IU School of Nursing, Harrison College, and Ivy Tech Community College.

 Professional Organization Affiliations & Memberships